sideroad/koiki-ui/README.md

 ## Contribution

 ### Components
-Every components should have `styles` props to be able to customize style of component.
+Every components have `styles` props to be able to customize style of component.
-Base styles should be put under `src/less` directory and load as `defaultProps`
+Base styles should be put under `src/less` directory and load styles as `defaultProps`

 ### Storybook
-Components storybook should put under `stories` directory. stories will be use as snapshot testing with using storyshots
+Component storybooks are under `stories` directory. stories will be use as snapshot testing with using storyshots